 This is for Windows 10 operating system

-Check out TechSavvy.Life for similar blog posts!Tweet
+Check out TechSavvy.Life for their blog posts on smartphone apps, PCs. and Macs!Tweet

 Curiously, Windows never offered users its own version of an undelete utility.
 Until now.
 Why now?
 Who knows.